quaimmm/optimism/README.md

 [CONTRIBUTING.md](./CONTRIBUTING.md) contains a detailed explanation of the contributing process for this repository.
 Make sure to use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to properly set up your development environment.

-[Good First Issues](https://github.com/ethereum-optimism/optimism/issues?q=is:open+is:issue+label:D-good-first-issue) are a great place to look for tasks to tackle if you're not sure where to start, and see [CONTRIBUTING.md](./CONTRIBUTING.md) for info on larger projects.
+[Good First Issues](https://github.com/ethereum-optimism/optimism/issues?q=is:open+is:issue+label:D-good-first-issue) are a great place to look for tasks to tackle if you're not sure where to start, and see [CONTRIBUTING.md](./CONTRIBUTING.md) for information on larger projects.

 ## Security Policy and Vulnerability Reporting